701 Fifth Avenue 42nd Floor

 Seattle, Washington 98104 United States

-CONDUCTING GOVERNMENT SERVICES EXECUTIVE SEARCH FOR HIGH QUALITY GOVERNMENT SERVICES CANDIDATES RSI is confident in its ability to provide you with the best executive search out there because we make your priorities, our priorities.
+Our Seattle Government Services Executive Search Team is confident in its ability to provide you with the best executive search out there because we make your priorities, our priorities.
 We conduct thorough research in order to find the perfect candidate for you!
 We only deal with high quality professionals who know what it takes to be successful in the government services sector.

-A NATIONAL GOVERNMENT SERVICES EXECUTIVE SEARCH FIRM NETWORK Public sector employment is in popular demand as it provides economic stability, quick advancement, and an opportunity to impact your community.
+Public sector employment is in popular demand as it provides economic stability, quick advancement, and an opportunity to impact your community.
 RSI has an impressive nationwide network that will be able to recruit the high caliber professionals for these jobs.
 With recruiters located in all the major cities you can rest assured that RSI will search high and low in each of these cities to find the perfect candidate for your company.

-DO THEY HAVE WHAT IT TAKES TO SUCCEED WITH YOUR COMPANY When a candidate knows they want to pursue the public service as a career RSI’s established network will help wrap up the search for you!
+When a candidate knows they want to pursue the public service as a career RSI’s established network will help wrap up the search for you!
 After our work is done, we guarantee your company will see instantaneous results that help your company grow.

 Public sector jobs have never been more in demand.
 Providing economic stability, room for advancement and the opportunity to make an impact, public sector positions are a great option in a sometimes-unsteady, always competitive economy.
 But how exactly does one enter the public service?
 While having basic knowledge of government rules and regulations is required in our candidates, we also look for the following: